andrew/ultimate-awesome/README.md

 - [awesome-medsec](https://github.com/zseha/awesome-medsec) - A curated list of awesome projects, libraries, and tools for MedSec.
 - [awesome-privacy](https://codeberg.org/alicia/awesome-privacy) - Curated list of privacy-respecting software and services  [mirror of
 - [awesome-wake-tests](https://github.com/ackee-blockchain/awesome-wake-tests) - A collection of awesome Wake tests including links to guides and more.
-- [awesome-qt-py](https://github.com/adafruit/awesome-qt-py) - An Awesome list for the Adafruit QT Py and Seeed Studio XIAO.
 - [awesome-manus-replay](https://github.com/agenaiguy/awesome-manus-replay) - Currently collecting some awesome Manus replays.
 Feel free to share your use cases.
 - [awesome-gb-dev-zh](https://github.com/apachecn/awesome-gb-dev-zh) - GB 开发资源列表.
 - [awesome-agentic-coding-papers](https://github.com/archersama/awesome-agentic-coding-papers) - Paper List for Agentic Coding .